Frojd/Wagtail-Pipit/docs/frontend-developer-guide.md

 export default basePageWrap(WordCountPage);
 ```

-Let’s break it down.
 First we import our components, note that we have aliases for the components folder,
-so you can import "Components/ComponentName" instead of "../Components/ComponentName".
+so you can import `Components/ComponentName` instead of `../Components/ComponentName`.
 This works no matter where
 you try to import the component.

-Then we declare a click-handler for our button `handleWordCountClick`, note that we use fat-arrow (=>) functions here
+Now we declare a click-handler for our button `handleWordCountClick`, note that we use fat-arrow (`=>`) functions here
-to make sure that the `this` keyword refers to the WordCountPage instance inside of that function scope.
+to make sure that the `this` keyword refers to the `WordCountPage` instance inside of that function scope.
 In this
 particular case, we just do a very quick and dirty wordcount of the component prop "richtext" which will be provided
-by Wagtail (and from WordCountPage.data.js in the dev-server).
+by Wagtail (from `WordCountPage.data.js` in the dev-server).

-In the render-function, we simply wrap our components in divs because we want to put some margins on them, and the
+In the render-function, we simply wrap our components in div-elements because we want to put some margins on
-container is responsible for the layout, so we should not target the component directly from our stylesheet.
+them.

-We pass along the props our components need and we are done!
+Finally we pass along the required `props` to our components and we are done!

-Please note that we are using the function `i18n.t` for string, that is because our app might be internationalized.
+Please note that we are using the function `i18n.t` for the Button text.
+This is because our app
-You could simply write the string "Count words" if you only target one language.
+will be internationalized.
+You could simply write the string "Count words" if you only target one language,
-But for now, add an English translation for our button text.
+but for now, add an English translation for our button text.

 Open the file `./app/i18n/translations/en.json` and replace it with this:
 ```json